mrdoob/three.js/threejs/lessons/threejs-primitives.md

 The other exceptions are the 2 line based examples for `EdgesGeometry` and `WireframeGeometry`.
-Instead of calling `addSolidGeometry` they call `addLineGeomtry` which looks like this
+Instead of calling `addSolidGeometry` they call `addLineGeometry` which looks like this

 ```js
 function addLineGeometry(x, y, geometry) {